limbernie/limbernie.github.io/_posts/2018-10-11-bsidestlv-web.md

 ![37e6d963.png](/assets/images/posts/bsidestlv-web/37e6d963.png)

-If I've to guess, I'd say the "Referer" header needs to set to the Youtube URL before visiting the challenge URL.
+If I had to guess, I would say the "Referer" header needs to set to the Youtube URL before visiting the challenge URL.
 To that end, I wrote a `bash` script to do so.

 <div class="filename"><span>redirect.sh</span></div>